CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+You create a copy of the repository onto your own local system.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send send a request to the original owner of a repository to look over the changes you made to the repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lists the commits made in the repository in reverse chronological order.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to the remote Github so that other people can see what you've changed.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+Its a website for Git documents, it's also a storage place and it provides an environment where you can interact with people and collaborate.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Saving your changes in the local repository.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual Studio Code.

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To give a detailed description of what you have done in the commit.

 ## Question 18

 Where can I look to find help with Git?

 The Git Cheatsheet!
+Refer to the Git documentation, typing the git help command in gitbash, Searching you Git issue in a search engine, searching or asking a question on stackoverflow.